 Acute infectious arthritis may occur in children.
 About 50% of children with joint infection are < 3 yr.
 However, routine childhood vaccination for Haemophilus influenzae and Streptococcus pneumoniae is decreasing the incidence in this age group.

-Risk factors are listed in see Risk Factors for Infectious Arthritis.
+Risk factors are listed in Table 1: Risk Factors for Infectious Arthritis.
 Risk is substantially increased in patients with RA and other disorders causing chronic joint damage, a past history of joint infection, injection drug use, or a prosthetic joint (see Prosthetic Joint Infectious Arthritis).
 RA patients are at particular risk of bacterial arthritis (prevalence 0.3 to 3.0%; annual incidence 0.5%).
 Most children who develop infectious arthritis do not have identified risk factors.

 Infectious organisms reach joints by direct penetration (eg, trauma, surgery, arthrocentesis, bites), extension from an adjacent infection (eg, osteomyelitis, a soft-tissue abscess, an infected wound), or hematogenous spread from a remote site of infection.

-Common organisms are listed in see Organisms That Commonly Cause Acute Infectious Arthritis.
+Common organisms are listed in Table 2: Organisms That Commonly Cause Acute Infectious Arthritis.
 In adults, most cases result from bacteria and are classified as gonococcal or nongonococcal.
 This distinction is important because gonococcal infections are far less destructive to the joint.
 In adults overall, Staphylococcus aureus tends to be the most frequent cause of infectious arthritis.
 Methicillin resistance has become more common among community isolates of S. aureus.
 In young adults and adolescents, Neisseria gonorrhoeae is the most common cause and results when N. gonorrhoeae spreads from infected mucosal surfaces (cervix, urethra, rectum, pharynx) via the bloodstream.
 Affected patients often have simultaneous genital infections with Chlamydia trachomatis (see Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections).
 Streptococcus species are also frequent causes, particularly in patients with polyarticular infections.